NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 The meaning of such custom properties is determined by the implementation in question.

 Some properties are defined at the global level; others are scoped to apply only to a specific member zone.
 This document defines a single mandatory global property in (#version).
-Member-specific properties are described in (#properties).
+Member-specific properties are described in (#memberproperties).

 More properties may be defined in future documents.